Healthy food trends -- microgreens

 - Garnish meals with raw microgreens.
 Add them to your breakfast plate.
 Top your fish, chicken, or baked potato with microgreens.

-- Add them to soups, stir fries, and pasta dishes.
+- Toss them in soups, stir fries, and pasta dishes.

 - Add them to a fruit drink or cocktail.

 If you grow your own microgreens or purchase them in soil, snip the healthy stems and leaves above the soil when they are 7 to 14 days old.
 Eat them fresh or store them in the refrigerator.

 Microgreens are available at your local health food store or natural foods market.
 Look near the lettuce for packages of greens with tiny stems and leaves (just a couple inches, or 5 cm, in length).
 Check your local farmers' market as well.
 Microgreen growing kits can be ordered online or found in some kitchen stores.

 The selections may change from time to time so keep an eye out for your favorites.